sr320/lsamp-2023/docs/Mentoring_Plan.md

 - Characterize differential gene expression in triploid oysters compared to diploid oysters in response to environmental stress.

-- Evaluated differences in gene copy number variation between diploid and triploid oysters.
+- Evaluate differences in gene copy number variation between diploid and triploid oysters.

 # Work Plan